What is a CAS?

 We will send you a CAS Statement email, which will contain your CAS number and other information you will need to include with your online visa application.
 Once you receive your CAS statement, you can make your Student visa application.

 If any of the information on the CAS statement is incorrect, please write to our Visa Compliance Team immediately.

 How can I get an update on my CAS request?

 You can track the progress of your CAS request by logging into the Applicant Portal.
 Once you have logged into the portal, select Your Applications and then select Right to Study.
 The next screen will show you the latest information about your CAS request.

 The portal is the quickest way to receive an update on your CAS request, as it is linked to your student record and it will update as soon as a change is made by the the University.

 How long will it take to receive my CAS?

-Please note that the steps in the CAS request process are Home Office compliance checks and we cannot issue any student a CAS until we are completely satisfied they fully meet their Tier 4 requirements.
+Please note that the steps in the CAS request process are checks we are required to carry out by the Home Office.
+We cannot issue any student a CAS until we are completely satisfied they fully meet their Student Route requirements.

 When do you start and stop issuing CAS?